obiwac/uclouvain-icpc/public/md/index.md

 - NWERC
 - World finals

-Each contest has on average 12 problems from all difficulties.
+Each contest has an average of 12 problems ranging from easy (-ish) to hard, though the NWERC is generally harder than the BAPC which is generally harder than the pre-BAPC.
-Eeach problem has a Time and memory constrain, to solve this problem your solution must fit the constrains.
+Each problem has a time limit and a memory constraint, which your solution must execute within.

 ### Pre-BAPC & BAPC